osteele/cleanslate/README.md

 - `[PATHS]...`: Directories to scan (defaults to current directory)
 - `-d, --delete`: Delete the found artifacts
 - `-v, --verbose`: Show detailed information about found artifacts
+- `-f, --files`: Show individual files instead of summary per directory
+- `--dry-run`: Show what would be deleted without actually deleting (implies --delete)
+- `-l, --list`: Show detailed list format instead of table (table is default)
 - `-h, --help`: Print help
 - `-V, --version`: Print version

+## Output Format

+By default, cleanslate displays results in a clean table format:

+- **Path**: Relative path from scan directory
+- **Removable**: Size of artifacts that would be removed (highlighted in bold red if >100 MiB)
+- **Total**: Total project size including all files
+- **What**: List of artifacts to be removed (large items >50 MiB shown in bold, truncated with `...` to fit terminal width)

+Large projects (>500 MiB total) are highlighted in bold yellow.

 ## License